rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 To solve a regression problem, use another loss function such as `tensorflow.kers.losses.MeanSquaredError`.

-**Backpropagation** is used to compute derivatives for gradient descent.
-TensorFlow can use algorithms other than gradient descent to maximize.
+**Back propagation** is used to compute derivatives for gradient descent.
+TensorFlow can use algorithms other than gradient descent like Adam to optimize.

+### Back propagation

+Back propagation essentially decomposes the computation of a function's output into a computational graph showing the composition of different operations.

+Break down the calculation starting from `w` in the formula and build up the graph using the order of operations.

+That graph is computed left to right for forward propagation.
+To compute the derivative work right to left and apply the chain rule to compute the overall derivative.
+When used this way for a network with N units and P parameters, you can compute derivatives in O(N + P) time rather than O(N*P) as would happen if done naively.

+This enables a strategy called automatic differentiation which removes the older need to manually compute and specify derivatives.

+TODO How are the derivatives computed at each step of back prop?

 ## Activation functions and alternatives to sigmoid activation